 As a family entertainment hub, Orlando has a lot to offer in terms of renting gear for babies or younger children.
 You can rent strollers, play pens, high chairs, fold up cots, and more to help make planning and packing for Disney World, a lot easier.
 Many of these companies will deliver the strollers and other equipment to your hotel or resort on the first day of your arrival and pick them up when you leave.
 This saves you the trip, the time, and the space in your car.
 This is a great option if you’re flying into Orlando instead of driving.
 Check out Orlando Stroller Rentals, BabyQuip, or Baby Wheels Orlando for more information.

-Also, if you’re flying with kids, not only can packing get a little challenging, but so can the flight itself.
+Also, if you’re flying with kids, not only can packing for a baby get a little challenging, but so can the flight itself.
 Make sure that you take plenty of snacks and activities for the plane ride.
 Also, if you want to try to get your kids to sleep on a plane, check out these options for toddler travel beds for airplanes.
 Another alternative is to take your car seat with you on the plane, and mount it onto the airplane seat.
 This is a great option for babies and some toddlers, as it lets the child sit and sleep comfortably while also staying safe.
-Check out this list of FAA approved car seats for more information.
+Here are some recommended travel car seats for a 1-year-old (and other ages, too).
+Also, check out this list of FAA approved car seats for more information.
 After all, if your kid is happy, then you’ll have a happy vacation.

 Activities for Kids, Beyond Disney